Twitter Turns to AI to Tackle Surge in Hate Speech

 And throughout the past year or more, most if not all the talk at Google has been about AI this, AI that and AI the other.

-Now, Apple is reported by Bloomberg to be developing a AI-specific processor of its own, called the Apple Neural Engine, which will be dedicated to big data tasks such as facial recognition, speech recognition, and probably augmented and virtual reality.
+Now, Apple is reported by Bloomberg to be developing a AI-specific processor of its own, called the Apple Neural Engine, which will be dedicated to big data tasks such as recognition, speech recognition, and probably augmented and virtual reality.

 No one really knows for sure because Apple hasn’t yet officially announced it.
 But Bloomberg quotes anonymous sources and suggests Apple’s plan is to strengthen Siri, the voice assistant included in its operating systems, with a view to launching a new range of products for the home.